4 Nin Uchi Mahjong

-is a 1984 mahjong video game developed by Hudson Soft and published by Nintendo for the Famicom.
+is a 1984 mahjong video game developed by Hudson Soft and published by Nintendo for the Family Computer.
 It was released exclusively in Japan.
-It is the second mahjong game published by Nintendo.
+It is the third mahjong game published by Nintendo, following the handheld electronic game Computer Mah-jong Yakuman and the 1983 video game Mah-Jong.

 Gameplay

 The game consists of Japanese mahjong (also known as riichi mahjong) against one to three computer opponents.
-Spreading to most mahjong-related video games after this one, it has become the most widely accepted form of mahjong to the Japanese gamer.
+Spreading to the majority of mahjong-related video games after this one, it has become the most widely accepted form of mahjong to the Japanese gamer.
 The "tiles remaining counter" served as a reminder to players about the status of the wall.

 Reception

 1,450,000 copies have been sold in Japan.